 Simply put, bigger muscles are more powerful than smaller muscles.

 For example, your legs are bigger than your arms, so you can squat more than you can curl.
-Volume is a composite index and is the simplest unit of progressive overload.
-Subsequently, once you start to reach your genetic ceiling, volume no longer provides the same stimulus.
+Volume is a composite index and is the most straightforward unit of progressive overload.
+Subsequently, once you reach your genetic ceiling, volume no longer provides the same stimulus.
 Experienced trainees rely on volume frequency and volume rates to cause change at the next level.
-Considering the time in days and seconds, you add a fourth dimension to the progressive overload training principle.
+Considering the days and seconds, you add a fourth dimension to the progressive overload training principle.

 Experienced trainees must be more deliberate and focused on creating muscle hypertrophy.
-Typically gym rats must use a combination of overload techniques to get results.
-In Table 2, notice how the experienced trainee used a combination of progressive overload techniques, as highlighted in yellow.
+Typically, gym rats must use a combination of overload techniques to get results.
+For example, in Table 2, notice how the experienced trainee used various progressive overload techniques, as highlighted in yellow.
 For the exception of weeks zero and one, a progressive overload occurred every week.
 By combining multiple overload techniques, you prevent muscle and neurological adaptation.
-Muscle adaptation happens when muscles master a workout without incorporating new or more muscle fiber; once muscles adapt to a workout, the workout no longer causes trauma or hypertrophy.
+Muscle adaptation happens when muscles master a workout without incorporating more muscle fiber; once muscles adapt to training, the training no longer causes trauma or hypertrophy.

-What kind of results can you expect from using a progressive overload to build muscle in the gym?
+What results can you expect from using a progressive overload to build muscle in the gym?

 If you are starting, keep it simple because almost everything works at the beginning.
 Going from no workout to a workout is a significant progressive overload.
 A volume of zero pounds to a volume of thousands is a massive change, but it will not take long for the body to adapt, catch up to the workout program, and plateau.
 This guarantees that beginners will get fast positive results and plateau even faster if they do not routinely change their workout program.
 Progressive overload training principle equals muscle hypertrophy.
-The greater the progressive overload, the greater the hypertrophy.
-The smaller the progressive overload, the smaller the muscle hypertrophy.
+The greater the progressive overload you use, the greater the hypertrophy you cause.
+Conversely, the smaller the progressive overload, the smaller the muscle hypertrophy you cause.